 The arms length management organisation, which was set up to bring all council housing up to a basic standard of decency, was previously awarded two stars.

-But the council was forced to bail out the organisation to the tune of £5 million after it failed in a legal bid to overturn a ruling preventing it charging leaseholders for work on blocks shared with tenants.
+But the council was forced to bail out the organisation to the tune of £5 million after it failed in a legal bid to overturn a ruling preventing it charging leaseholders for work on blocks shared

 The Audit Commission said Ascham Homes has suffered from weak financial management and warned high operating costs were not resulting in an improved service.